MadBomber/aia/man/aia.1.md

 *CONTEXT_FILES*
 : This is an optional argument.
 One or more files can be added to the prompt as context for the backend gen-AI tool to process.

-*EXTERNAL_OPTIONS*
-: External options are optional.
-Anything that follow " -- " will be sent to the backend gen-AI tool.
-For example "-- -C -m gpt4-128k" will send the options "-C -m gpt4-128k" to the backend gen-AI tool.  `aia` will not validate these external options before sending them to the backend gen-AI tool.

 ## OPTIONS